SouthridgeCorp/player-outcome-predictor/README_Performance_Report_v1.0.md

 3. Match State Simulation: Statistical Simulator, Batter Runs Prediction: Bayesian Inference Classifier

 ### Error Commentary - Match State Simulation: Statistical Simulator, Batter Runs Prediction: Statistical Simulator
+- Bowlers outperform batters significantly, but we do have bowlers with mape in the 15-20% area which is a decent start
+- Probably dismisses batsmen much faster than they actually get out.

 ### Error Commentary - Match State Simulation: Statistical Simulator, Batter Runs Prediction: Random Forest Classifier
+- Big overestimation for bowlers and hardly any probability of boundaries being conceded.
+Do not recommend usage.

 ### Error Commentary - Match State Simulation: Statistical Simulator, Batter Runs Prediction: Bayesian Inference Classifier
+- Big overestimation for bowlers, but boundary probabilities are reasonable.
+Probably limited by over dependence on on the playing-xi sequence for determining who gets to face more balls.
+- Also likely to share the same issue faced by just the statistic simulator

 ### Conclusion
+- Statistical Simulator is the best bet at the moment, probably somewhat safe to use it for bowlers.

 ## Tournament Simulator - ILT20 2023 Season